-What Should Be In the Written Information Security Program?
+What Should Be in the Written Information Security Program?

 - a.
 Risk Assessment.
-In order to tailor any Information Security Program to a specific office, a candid and critical assessment of the risks facing that particular office must be identified.
-These risks could include any or all of the following: - Who internally has access to NPI? - How is NPI transmitted? - How and where is NPI stored? - How is NPI used in the workplace? - How vulnerable is NPI to loss due to data corruption or natural disaster? - How is NPI decommissioned, destroyed, or discarded? - How is NPI vulnerable to internal and external threats? - How many third parties (e.g. IT Professionals) have access to NPI?
+In order to tailor any Information Security Program to a specific office, a candid and critical assessment of the risks facing that particular office should be performed.
+These risks could include any or all of the following: - Who has access to NPI? - How is NPI transmitted? - How and where is NPI stored? - How is NPI used in the workplace? - How vulnerable is NPI to loss due to data corruption or natural disaster? - How is NPI decommissioned, destroyed or discarded? - How is NPI vulnerable to internal and external threats? - How many third parties (e.g. IT professionals) have access to NPI?

-- Just to name a few.
-The most important thing is to take the time and complete an HONEST risk assessment.
+The most important thing is to take the time and complete a very HONEST risk assessment.
 Remember, the risk assessment is for internal use.
 Once it is complete, then the findings should be appropriately prioritized.

-- b.
-Privacy Officer.
-For any process or procedure in an office, someone has to take ownership if it is going to see a successful completion.
+- Privacy Officer.
+For any process or procedure in an office, someone has to take ownership of it if it is going to see a successful completion.
 In a small office, this could be just another title for the principal of the company.
-In a larger office, a committee may be needed to effectively implement and monitor an Information Security Program. - c.
+In a larger office, this responsibility may find that a committee is needed to effectively implement and monitor an Information Security Program. - c.
 Authorized Personnel Only.
-Access to NPI should only be granted to authorized employees. who have the requisite training to be allowed to handle NPI.
+Access to NPI should only be granted to authorized employees who have the requisite training to be allowed to handle NPI.

 Regardless of who you permit to access NPI in your care, you should perform adequate employee training which conveys the importance of NPI, ensures the protection of NPI from internal and external threats, and requires the trainee to acknowledge receipt and comprehension of the Information Security Plan.
 Additionally, before you allow any employee access to your office and NPI, you should perform a criminal background check.
-Subsequent checks every three years (going back 5 years) are also part of this process.
+Subsequent checks every three years (going back five years) are also part of this process.